My Mimsy mini-marathon

 (1971, Italy / France, 4 mosche di velluto grigio)

-I first saw Mimsy, playing the victimised hero's girlfriend.
+Luckily. this was how I first saw Mimsy, playing the victimised hero's girlfriend.
 She gets caught up in the chaos as he's blackmailed for murder then cruelly victimised while trying to unveil his tormentor.

 This isn't as tightly plotted as Dario Argento's first two thrillers - it looks like he was more interested in the intricate camerawork of the stalking scenes than the complexity of the story.
 Like Cat O' Nine Tails, it's a whodunit with a bucket of red herrings and too few clues.
 But for fans of early Argento, this is a must-see, despite spending an age as the most unavailable of his thrillers.

 Unusually for Argento, the killer isn't unseen but wears an extremely creepy rubber mask.
 There's still plenty of hypnotic, bravura camerawork from the point-of-view of the murderer.
 As in the rest of the 'animal trilogy', the murders have an intricate build-up, but not as vicious as his horror films that followed.
-Despite the serial killings, there's also too much comedy relief, with eccentric characters and even a shitty little car before the one in Deep Red
+Despite the serial killings, there's also too much comedy relief, with eccentric characters and even a shitty little car before the one in Deep Red.

 Besides Mimsy, it stars Michael Brandon (Dempsey and Makepeace) and Bud Spencer (star of many spaghetti westerns and Terence Hill buddy movies).